veritone/veritone-sample-engine-py/README.md

 ## Input/Output

-The engine can expect a single argument when run - the location of a payloads doc.
+The engine can expect a payload argument when run - the location of a payloads doc.
+This argument can be passed on command line or through an environment variable - `PAYLOAD_FILE`.
 A sample payload can be found in `test/payload.json`.
 The engine should then use the API to retrieve the relevant asset(s) for its task.

 When completed, the engine should use the API to submit its result.